ejchung0406/gpu-trace-generate/README.md

 4. Run `nvbit.py` in each directories.

 ## Current issues with the tool
-~~
-1. The MaxBlockPerCore value in the traces are not precise.
-- MaxBlockPerCore value depends on how much shared memory does a single warp uses in an SM.
-However, I couldn't figure out how to fetch this value from NVBit, so right now the tool is using `CU_DEVICE_ATTRIBUTE_MAX_BLOCKS_PER_MULTIPROCESSOR` from cuda device properties.
-- However, this value doesn't calculate the real MaxBlockPerCore value so we should use CUDA driver API's `cuOccupancyMaxActiveBlocksPerMultiprocessor` function.
-Me and Jaewon tried to use this function but it didn't work well..
-This should be fixed.
-~~
-2. The NVBit tool randomly creates `segfault` before it terminates.
+1. The NVBit tool randomly creates `segfault` before it terminates.
 This issue is usually gone if we run the tool several times, so in the script I made the trace generation tool to run again if there is a segfault in the result log.
 However, I couldn't figure out why the segfault happens randomly..

-3. I used `int` to handle warp ids but in some certain benchmarks like `FasterTransformer` that use over 100,000 CUDA blocks, the warp id goes over the integer range and creates a bug.
-This is not an issue for `rodinia` and `tango` benchmarks, but it should definitely be fixed to support bigger benchmark suites.

 # NVBit (NVidia Binary Instrumentation Tool)
 NVIDIA Corporation